Perspective | Bob Ferry built the Washington Bullets into NBA champions, one laugh at a time

-But when those who knew him well — a long list — talk about Ferry, who died on Wednesday at 84, the first thing they bring up has little to do with basketball.
+But when those who knew him well — a long list — talk about Ferry, who died Wednesday at 84, the first thing they bring up has little to do with basketball.
 The sound of Bob Ferry’s life was laughter.

 Ferry was flat out funny.
 He loved to laugh, and when he did, everyone in the vicinity knew he was laughing.
 At 6-foot-8, he was a big man with a big laugh who loved to tell stories, many of them self-deprecating, and who treasured a good joke.